Testing your app for accessibility (HTML)

-If you intend to declare your app as accessible in the Windows Store, you should address all priority 1 errors reported by AccChecker with ARIA web verifications.
+If you intend to declare your app as accessible in the Windows Store, you should address all priority 1 errors reported by AccChecker with ARIA web verifications enabled.
 Addressing accessibility issues means fixing them in the code or, in rare cases, acknowledging that they do not apply to your app and suppressing them.

 The best way to test your keyboard accessibility is to unplug your mouse or use the touch keyboard if you are using a tablet device.
 Test keyboard accessibility navigation by using the Tab key.
 You should be able to cycle through all interactive UI elements by using Tab key.
 For composite UI elements, verify that you can navigate among the subelements by using the arrow keys.
 Finally, make sure that you can invoke all interactive UI elements with the keyboard, typically by using the Enter or Spacebar key.